Tygrak/MocapViz/docs/DOCUMENTATION.md

 # MocapViz Scripting Documentation

+### loadAsfAmcString(asfString, amcString)

+Loads a sequence from a pair of strings in the format of .asf and .amc files.
+Returns an object containing the information parsed from the two strings.
+The object contains the following information:

+- `skeletonModel` | A `SkeletonModel` object that can be used with `VisualizationFactory`.
+- `sequence` | The sequence loaded from the two strings.
+Can be used to create a visualization with `VisualizationFactory`.
+- `data` | A string in the MocapViz internal file format usable with `loadDataFromString`.
+This data could be saved for further faster access to the data.
+- `asfStructure` | Contains data parsed from the .asf. (internal)
+- `amcFrames` | Contains skeleton data parsed from the .amc with the use of the .asf. (internal)

+### loadAsfAmcFile(asfFile, amcFile, callback)

+Loads a sequence from a pair of files in the format .asf and .amc.
+Invokes callback with an object containing the information parsed from the two files.
+See the `loadAsfAmcString` function above for specifics of the object passed to the callback function.

 ### loadDataFromString(dataString)

-Loads sequences contained in a string.
+Loads sequences contained in a string in the iternal data format.
 Returns a list of sequences contained in the string.

 ### loadDataFromFile(dataFile, callback, [filterPredicate, loadChunkMbSize, maxSequencesLoad])

-Loads sequences contained in a data file.
+Loads sequences contained in a data file of the internal data format.
 Invokes callback with the list of sequences contained in the file as a parameter.

 If `filterPredicate` is provided, filters out sequences not matching the predicate when loading.
 The function loads data in chunks of size `loadChunkMbSize`, to allow loading large data files.
 By default the chunk size is 20 MB.
 The function throws an error when more than 500 sequences are loaded, to prevent slowing down the browser.
 To change this behaviour, increase `maxSequencesLoad`.